 Professor Constable went on to create The Lions Eye Institute (LEI) in 1983, a not-for-profit organisation established to save sight.
 Under his guidance, the LEI rapidly became a global centre for first-class scientific research into blindness.

-Today LEI’s Managing Director, Professor David Mackey, leads a large team of clinicians, medical professionals, researchers and support staff.
-Under his leadership the LEI is moving into the next generation of eye research and treatment to meet the needs of a growing and aging population while consolidating our reputation as a centre of global excellence in eye health.
+Today the Lions Eye Institute is a large team of clinicians, medical professionals, researchers and support staff.
+The LEI is moving into the next generation of eye research and treatment to meet the needs of a growing and aging population while consolidating our reputation as a centre of global excellence in eye health.

 The LEI’s ophthalmology clinic has an international reputation for providing high-quality care, with more than 50,000 patients seen each year – including many from south-east Asia.
 Surplus clinic funds support the LEI’s internationally renowned scientific research.